emerencia/advent-of-code/2024/README.md

 - 08: resonant collinearity: grid, coords, sets, and maps.
 - 10: hoof it: bfs, grid, and dynamic programming.
 - 09: disk fragmenter: pointers.
+- 11: plutonian pebbles: memoization and recursion. first day where the naive approach didn't work for part b.